gabriel-ing/Quickstarts/Interoperability/interoperability.md

 1. `TransactionMessage` Request.
 This can be reused between the business service and the business process, and between the business process and the stock updating business operation.
 2. `StockMessage` Response.
 This is a response message that sends data back from the database (Business Operation) to the business class.

+We also need to build the table which stores our stock data.

+Again, every one of these components, including the message classes and the data table, are InterSystems IRIS classes.
+In fact, the production itself is also an Intersystems IRIS class, although is usually only seen as a UI.

+The functionality of these classes will be written in a mix of ObjectScript and XML.
+For an introduction on the basics of InterSystems IRIS classes and ObjectScript, see [Getting Started with Server-side coding](../ServerSideCoding/Getting%20started%20with%20server-side%20coding.md)

+### Data Format

 The transaction data is going to have the following: